ashishjn23/Ethernaut-Solutions/EthernautNotes/4_Telephone.md

 - This will create an instance of attack contract which has the telephoneContract object created pointing to the instance of target contract.
 - The next and final step is to call the function attack() on the attack contract.
 This will call the target contract's changeOwner function.
 - check the owner value again by executing command ```await contract.owner()``` and verify that the player address is now the owner variable's value.
-- And Voila! we have successfully solved the challenge!
+- And Voila! we have successfully solved the challenge!`

+## Conclusion